steveJ34/Term_DE1/term_DE1_description.md

 #### Team Level (Team_Coach_Analytic)

-* Question 1: Who are the top 10 defensive coaches (ordered by steals)
+* Question 1: Who are the top 10 defensive coaches including.
+The view is ordered by steals, assuming steals are the ultimate goal of a tema on defence.
 * Question 2: Who are the top 10 coaches that rely on three point shots the most
 * Question 3: What are the top ten teams with the highest field goal attempts (FGA), in order from highest to lowest?
 * Question 4: What are the top ten teams with the highest effective field goal percentages (EFG%) and how it compares to simple Field Goal %?
 * Question 5: Which teams assists on field goals percentage is more than 50%?
-* Question 6: How often did each team foul their opponent, on average?

 #### Player Level (Players_Analytic)